ABOUT THE THOUSAND-MILER

 Today, my goal is to hike all 11 National Scenic Trails.
 That’s more than 18,000 miles, folks!
 As of September 2019, I’ve only hiked about 4,250 of those miles, so I’ve got my work cut out for me.
 I hope you’ll join me on my adventures.
 And if you see me out in the woods, my trail name is Snowshoe.

-NEW EVENT: ICE AGE TRAIL HIKING WEEKEND!
+COMING: ICE AGE TRAIL HIKING WEEKENDS!

 Read about all of the places I’ve traveled (and hiked!), from the U.S., Spain and Italy to Israel, China, New Zealand and beyond.